wolffe/ecards/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
 eCards is a WordPress plugin used to send electronic cards to friends.
-It can be implemented in a page, a post or the sidebar.
+It can be implemented in a page, a post, a custom post or the sidebar.

 There are two ways you can use this plugin:

 1. Add the shortcode [ecard] to a post or a page;
 2. Call the function from a template file: <?php if (function_exists('display_ecardMe')) { echo display_ecardMe(); } ?>;
-3. Use the shortcode [ecard_counter] to display the number of eCards sent;
-4. Call the function from a template file: <?php if (function_exists('display_ecardCounter')) { echo display_ecardCounter(); } ?>.

 == Installation ==